 Dark academia furniture captures this quality well.
 The aesthetic relies on pieces with genuine material presence: darkly stained wood with visible grain, turned legs, substantial case pieces.
 In a moody room, these function less as period references and more as textural anchors that give the space mass and history.
 Remove them, and the room loses its structural backbone regardless of how well everything else is layered.

 The mistake is choosing wood that is too uniform.
-A matte-lacquered surface, beautiful in certain contexts, does not provide the same textural depth as exposed grain.
+A matte-lacquered surface can be beautiful, but it does not provide the same textural depth as exposed grain.
 If wood is meant to contribute texture rather than just warmth, the material itself needs to be visible and varied.

 Moody Interior Texture Tips: Layering Textures Underfoot